-My friends and I threw ourselves into the crazy of Bali traffic and drove south to the Bukit peninsula.
-We got lost a few times but eventually made it to the temple and then decided to stay for the Kecak performance at sunset.
-It’s a wonderful cultural performance and I recommend paying the whopping $7 for it.
-The backdrop of the Bukit peninsula is amazing.
-What a glorious day and night it was.
-I was so proud of my driving skills and returning safely to our accommodations.
+My friends and I threw ourselves into the Bali traffic frenzy and drove south to the Bukit peninsula.
+We got lost a few times but eventually made it to the temple.
+We saw the ocean and the monkeys and decided to stay for the Kecak performance at sunset.
+If you’re planning your Bali trip, I recommend paying the $7US entrance to see kecak.
+The backdrop of the Bukit peninsula together with the performance is amazing.

 What is kecak?

 Kecak is a form of Balinese dance and music drama.
 It originated in the 1930s in Bali and is performed primarily by men.
 Also known as the Ramayana Monkey Chant, the piece is performed by a circle of 150 or more performers wearing checked cloth around their waists.
 They percussively chant "cak" and throw up their arms.
 The performance depicts a battle from the Ramayana where the monkey-like Vanara helped Prince Rama fight the evil King Ravana.
 However, Kecak has roots in sanghyang, a trance-inducing exorcism dance.